Mike531-pixel/GiveawayBot/README.md

    ```

 ## Note
-This code is having some bugs use if you can fix them ( related to ephemeral messages in discord.js )
+This code is having some bugs use if you can fix them ( related to ephemeral messages in discord.js )  - March 2025

+Okay I am back guys i will fix this code soon this month - May 2025